psu-db/sampling-extension-original/README.md

 | `lsm_mixed` | Gradually fills up an LSM Tree, measuring the average insertion, deletion, and sampling throughputs at each stage |
 | `lsm_bench` | Similar to lsm_mixed, but allows specifying more properties for the LSM Tree |

+The required arguments for a given benchmark can be seen by running it without arguments.
+Each benchmark will write a header to `stderr`, and its normal output to `stdout`.

 ### Benchmark Scripts
 Rather than running the benchmarks directly, the following scripts can be used.
-They can be edited to change the experimental parameters for the run, which are represented as simple Bash arrays,
+They can be edited to change the experimental parameters for the run, which are represented as simple bash variables and arrays,

 | name | purpose |
 | ---- | ------- |